Mitral Valve Repair Surgery

 In some hospitals, the surgeon can perform robotic surgery, another minimally invasive surgical procedure.
 The tools of robotic mitral valve repair surgery are a control console, a system of vision, and a cart with robotic arms.
 Small incisions are made and instruments are placed inside the incisions.
 The surgeon then uses the control console to make the wrist and hand movements necessary for the surgery.
 The surgeon's movements, however minute, are translated by a computer.

 Percutaneous Mitral Valve Repair

 In addition to minimally invasive approaches to mitral valve repair (mini-thoracotomy, port access), new percutaneous devices use catheters to treat mitral regurgitation without causing trauma to the ribs or sternum.
 For example, the MitraClip by Abbott Laboratories is one such device.
-While this technology is currently available in Europe, the MitraClip has yet to receive FDA approval in the United States.
+This technology received FDA approval in the United States in 2013.

 Recovering From Mitral Valve Repair

 Most patients spend about five days in the hospital following mitral valve surgery.
 The patient's health before the operation plays a part in the length of time it will take him or her to fully recover.
 As a rule, patients are advised to avoid driving for six weeks after surgery.
 Office workers can typically return to their jobs in six to eight weeks.
 Those with more physically strenuous jobs may need a longer recovery period before they return to work.